Typeform/js-api-client/README.md

 ### Webhooks

 #### `webhook.get({ uid, tag })`
-- Get detailf for a webhook with the given tag
+- Get details of a webhook with the given tag
 - `uid`: typeform UID
 - `tag`: tag of the webhook created